betsee/betse/README.md

-`betse` requires the following non-pure-Python packages – which themselves require non-Python libraries (e.g., C, Fortran) and hence are best installed manually via the package manager specific to your current operating system:
+`betse` requires the following non-pure-Python packages – which themselves require non-Python libraries (e.g., C, Fortran) and hence are best installed manually via the system-wide package manager for your current operating system:

 * Python >= 3.3.
 * Matplotlib >= 1.3.0.